blefebvre/aem-phonegap-starter-kit/README.md

 AEM Apps Starter Kit
 ====================

-:new: Note that the requirements have changed as of June 2015.
-If you do not yet have AEM 6.1, please use the `release/6.0-apps-featurepack` branch.
+:new: Note that the requirements have changed as of September 2015.
+If you do not have AEM 6.1 + FeaturePack 2, please use the `release/6.1` branch.

 ### Goal